Everything you need to know about whale watching in Hervey Bay

 These mammoth mammals time their visit each winter (July to November), and so should you.
 So confident are the whale watching operators that you’ll see the whales, most even offer a money-back guarantee over the winter period.

-To celebrate the whales’ arrival, Hervey Bay hosts a celebration worthy of a whale welcome – Paddle Out for Whales.
-The event sees hundreds of people float into the Bay on surfboards and SUPs to raise awareness for whale welfare.
+To celebrate the whales’ arrival, Hervey Bay hosts a celebration worthy of a whale welcome – Paddle Out for Whales – just one of the events under the annual Oceans Festival umbrella.

 Where to stay?